technomancy/bussard/manual.md

 communication system.
-This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new libraries, renting cargo storage, and communicating with others on board the station.
+This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new libraries, renting cargo storage, and communicating with others on board the station or elsewhere.

 Your targeting indicator will turn green when you are within range of a station that allows logins.